 You don’t have to go all out and drink champagne with oysters (though of course if you want to, why the devil not, eh?)

-No, we’re suggesting something a little more cost-friendly, a prosecco or even a naturally sparkling Pet Nat will work well.
+No, we’re suggesting something a little more cost-friendly.
+Try organic champagne, Prosecco or even a naturally sparkling Pet Nat will work well such as Matic Wines Pet Nat Mea.
 And it doesn’t have to be served with oysters either – any seafood is instantly given a pep up with some sparkle.
 From sushi to fish and chips, this is a match made in gastronomy heaven.

-2. Food and Wine From The Same Locale
+2. Food and Organic Wine From The Same Locale

 Remember this basic food and wine pairing rule and you will hit the nail on the head every time – you can’t go wrong with the food that comes from where the grapes are grown.
 What does that mean?